 (vi) Developments with 200 or more Units must qualify for twenty-two (22) points.

 (B) These points are not associated with any selection criteria points.
 The amenities must be for the benefit of all tenants and made available throughout normal business hours and maintained throughout the Affordability Period.
 Tenants must be provided written notice of the elections made by the Development Owner.
 If fees in addition to rent are charged for amenities, then the amenity may not be included among those provided to satisfy the requirement.
-All amenities must meet accessibility standards and spaces for activities must be sized appropriately to serve the proposed Target Population.
-Applications for non-contiguous scattered site housing, excluding non-contiguous single family sites, will have the test applied based on the number of Units per individual site, which includes those amenities required under subparagraph (C)(xxxiii) of this paragraph.
-If scattered site with fewer than 41 Units per site, at a minimum at least some of the amenities required under subparagraph (C)(xxxiii) of this paragraph must be distributed proportionately across all sites.
+All amenities must meet all applicable accessibility standards, including those adopted by the Department, and where a specific space or size requirement for a listed amenity is not specified then the amenity must be reasonably adequate based on the Development size..
+Applications for non-contiguous scattered site housing, excluding non-contiguous single family sites, will have the test applied based on the number of Units per individual site and the amenities selected must be distributed proportionately across all sites.
 In the case of additional phases of a Development any amenities that are anticipated to be shared with the first phase development cannot be claimed for purposes of meeting this requirement for the second phase.
 The second phase must include enough points to meet this requirement that are provided on the Development Site.
 For example, if a swimming pool exists on the phase one property and it is anticipated that the second phase tenants will be allowed it use it, the swimming pool cannot be claimed for points for purposes of this requirement for the second phase Development.
-All amenities must be accessible and must be available to all units via an accessible route.
+All amenities must be available to all units via an accessible route.

-(C) The common amenities and respective point values are set out in clauses (i) - (xxxii) of this subparagraph.
-Some amenities may be restricted for Applicants proposing a specific Target Population.
+(C) The common amenities and respective point values are set out in clauses (i) - (xxxi) of this subparagraph..
 An Applicant can only count an amenity once; therefore combined functions (a library which is part of a community room) will only qualify for points under one category:

 (i) Full perimeter fencing that includes parking areas and all amenities (excludes guest or general public parking areas); (2 points);

-(ii) Controlled gate access (2 points);
+(ii) Controlled gate access for entrance and exit areas, intended to provide access that is limited to the Development’s tenancy (2 points);

-(iii) Gazebo or covered pavilion w/sitting area (1 point);
+(iii) Gazebo or covered pavilion w/sitting area (seating must be provided) (1 point);

 (iv) Accessible walking/jogging path separate from a sidewalk and in addition to required accessible routes to Units or other amenities (1 point);